 Whenever a downturn approaches, the sales and marketing departments of most organisations are soon on the chopping board.

 Business leaders consider many of their activities peripheral – the company should hunker down and concentrate on delivering its core product.
 For certain marketing activities I can see their point, but when it comes to customer-facing sales people, this is where they will win or lose the war in the weeks and months ahead.

 Recessions are when great sales people truly earn their keep.

-They have taken the time to build up their customer relationships during the years of plenty, so when it comes time to make certain tough decisions, most clients will tend to trust them that little bit more.
+They have taken the time to build up their customer relationships during the years of plenty, so when it comes the time to make certain tough decisions, most clients will tend to trust them that little bit more.
 When sales are falling, the sales manager is an easy scapegoat, but if the customer knows that they are doing everything in their power to keep the relationship afloat, the hard times actually make things stronger.

 The best salespeople in a downturn are those who are able to take the long-term view.
 Yes, there are many things that they can do to slow the haemorrhaging sales, but ultimately a recession will be a time for damage reduction and consolidation rather than growth.
 They won’t have a chance of getting much bonus, but what they can do is retain the goodwill of their clients by bending over backwards to do everything that they can to keep the sales from grinding to a halt.
 Poor sales people hold their hands up in defeat and say “it’s a recession, what can you do?”
 Great sales people roll up their sleeves and say “we’re in trouble, let’s work out how to get through this.”

 In a world of small margins, squeezing the most growth possible out of a downturn can mean returning as the indisputable market leader when growth does return.
 Lean and mean will win the day, and it is the sales teams who will help change those customer relationships into a model of efficiency.